mediafinger/chimera_http_client/README.markdown

 In case you need to use an API that is protected by **basic_auth** just pass the credentials in the options hash:
 `options: { username: 'admin', password: 'secret' }`

+### Timeout duration

+The default timeout duration is **3 seconds**.

+If you want to use a different timeout, you can pass the key `timeout` when initializing the `Connection`.
+You can also overwrite it on every call.

 ### Example usage

 To use the gem, it is recommended to write wrapper classes for the endpoints used.
 While it would be possible to use the `get, get!, post, post!, put, put!, patch, patch!, delete, delete!` or also the bare `request.run` methods directly, wrapper classes will unify the usage pattern and be very convenient to use by veterans and newcomers to the team.
 A wrapper class could look like this: